Johang727/TECSRCalc/README.md

 <details>
 <summary>Where did this data come from?</summary>

-> Streams on twitch.tv, personal matches and friend matches.
+Streams on twitch.tv, personal matches and friend matches.

-*Note: Data contains no usernames nor sources for anonymity.*
+*Note: Data contains no usernames nor sources for anonymity.
+Even I cannot trace it back.*
 </details>

 <details>